-Name, Province or State and Country of Residence Position Principal Occupation During Preceding Five Years Director Since built one of the most successful exploration and mine development track records in Burkina Faso.
-He is and has been a director and advisor to other public companies and not for profit entities.
-Mr. Little is a Professional Engineer and holds a Bachelor of Science in Engineering (Geological) from Queen's University in Kingston (1985).
-Thomas O. Quigley (2) Michigan, U.S.A Director Mr. Quigley is a professional geologist with extensive experience throughout North America.
-He served as the Chief Executive Officer of Aquila Resources Inc. (TSX: AQA) from 2006 until 2013, before transitioning to the role of Vice-President of Exploration until 2017.
-Mr. Quigley has been the President of Minerals Processing Corporation, a private mineral exploration company, since March 1995.
-Mr. Quigley served as the President and Chief Executive Officer of the Corporation from April 23, 2010 to June 24, 2011.
-February 14, 2011 David Brown (1)(2)(3) Pennsylvania, U.S.A.
-Director Mr. Brown is the President of NPL, Inc., a private mineral processing company.
-Mr. Brown was a director of Minerals Processing Corporation, a private mineral exploration company, from 1995 to 2014.
-Mr. Brown holds a Bachelor of Finance degree from Pennsylvania State University.
-February 14, 2011 Daniel R. Mechis (2)(3)(4) Ontario, Canada Director Mr. Mechis is the President of Alyris Group, a private consulting company, since April 2008.
-Mr. Mechis was also the President and Chief Executive Officer of TB Mining Ventures Inc., a mineral exploration company, from June 2007 to December 2012 and a director from May 2007 to December 2012.
-January 27, 2012 Lance Dyll Ontario, Canada Chief Financial Officer Mr. Dyll has been the Chief Financial Officer of the Corporation since August 23, 2012.
-Mr. Dyll is a professional Chartered Accountant with the Institute of Chartered Accountants of Ontario since 2004.
-Mr. Dyll has also served as Director of Operations of the Alyris Group, a private group of companies, since May 2012.
+Name, Province or State and Country of Residence Position Principal Occupation During Preceding Five Years Director Since Dyll has also served as Director of Operations of the Alyris Group, a private group of companies, since May 2012.
 Previously, Mr. Dyll held the following positions with reporting issuers involved in mineral exploration and development: Chief Financial Officer of Mega Precious Metals Inc. (TSXV: MGP) from June 2012 to June 2015; Chief Financial Officer of Source Exploration Corp.
 (TSXV: SOP) from July 2012 to June 2015; and Manager of Accounting with Cliffs Chromite Ontario Inc., a subsidiary of Cliffs Natural Resources, from August 2010 to March 2012.
-N/A Shaun Drake Ontario, Canada Corporate Secretary Mr. Drake has been the Secretary of the Corporation since October 2, 2012.
+Shaun Drake Ontario, Canada Corporate Secretary Mr. Drake has been the Secretary of the Corporation since October 2, 2012.
 Mr. Drake is the President of DRAX Services Limited, a company providing corporate secretarial services, since July 2013; and was an executive with DSA Corporate Services Inc. (formerly 6196322 Canada Limited), a company providing corporate secretarial services, from February 2009 to June 2013.
 N/A